ramonaspence/chefs-notebook/README.md

 In order to save and view other recipes, we first need to be able to login and create a profile.

 The homescreen will be a form that toggles from Logging in to Registering a new user with the `Login` and `Sign Up` buttons.
 The password must be:
     - unique,
-    - must be a minimum of 6 characters
+    - must be a minimum of 6 characters,
     - and can contain a combination of letters, numbers and symbols.

 Once registered, you may receive an email for verification; however, this application does not require email verification for any reason so you can disregard that email.